JennieHo-HPE/Sapporo/README.md

     * Send a message to every student
   - Manage Users
     * Allows to batch create users
-    * TODO: Implement import from registration
+    * Import users from registration
   - Performance Test
     * Sends compilations to daemon and measures time
 - Problems (has score)